immcantation/immcantation/docs/tutorials/tutorials.rst

 Single-cell Analysis
 -------------------------------------------------------------------------------------------

-For information on how to process 10x Genomics data to be analyzed with Immcantation, we offer an introductory tutorial for new users:
+For information on how to process 10x Genomics VDJ data to be analyzed with Immcantation, we offer an introductory tutorial for new users:

 .. toctree::